Frequently Asked Questions

 What if I use a lot of hot water at night?

 That’s fine.
-The Sunbank solar water heater is installed in such a way that you always have hot water; either as a pre-heater to your existing water heater or as a stand-alone system with a backup electric heating element installed in the Sunbank (not eligible in California).
+The Sunbank solar water heater is installed in such a way that you always have hot water; either as a pre-heater to your existing water heater or as a stand-alone system with a backup electric heating element installed in the Sunbank.
 And the Sunbank tank is very well insulated.
-If you use a lot of hot water at night then you will you the heat stored in the Sunbank and then the backup heater will kick in for any hot water consumed in excess of the amount stored.
+If you use a lot of hot water at night then you will use the heat stored in the Sunbank and then the backup heater will kick in for any hot water consumed in excess of the amount stored.

 What happens to the temperature when I take a shower?